Portia-Reginald/HR-METRICS/README.md

 ## Project Objectives

-Understand the Demographic Distribution of Employees
+Understand the Demographic Distribution of Employees.
-➤ To analyze employee age, gender, marital status, department, and job level in order to understand the workforce structure and diversity.
+  - To analyze employee age, gender, marital status, department, and job level in order to understand the workforce structure and diversity.

-Assess Job Satisfaction and Related Experience Metrics ➤ To examine employee satisfaction ratings (job satisfaction, relationship satisfaction, involvement, work-life balance) and how they vary across departments and roles.
+Assess Job Satisfaction and Related Experience Metrics.
+  - To examine employee satisfaction ratings (job satisfaction, relationship satisfaction, involvement, work-life balance) and how they vary across departments and roles.

-Identify Employees Due for Promotion
+Identify Employees Due for Promotion.
-➤ To detect staff who have stayed long in their current roles or haven’t been promoted recently and may be ready for advancement.
+  - To detect staff who have stayed long in their current roles or haven’t been promoted recently and may be ready for advancement.

-Flag Potential Retrenchment Risks
+Flag Potential Retrenchment Risks.
-➤ To identify patterns such as low job satisfaction, long commute, or overtime work that may indicate burnout or disengagement.
+  - To identify patterns such as low job satisfaction, long commute, or overtime work that may indicate burnout or disengagement.

-Track Overtime and Work-Life Balance
+Track Overtime and Work-Life Balance.
-➤ To explore the distribution of overtime work and its correlation with work-life balance and job satisfaction.
+  - To explore the distribution of overtime work and its correlation with work-life balance and job satisfaction.

-Enable Dynamic Filtering Through Interactive Slicers
+Enable Dynamic Filtering Through Interactive Slicers.
-➤ To provide HR decision-makers with filters (age group, distance, overtime, promotion readiness, retrenchment risk) to allow for customized exploration of employee insights.
+  - To provide HR decision-makers with filters (age group, distance, overtime, promotion readiness, retrenchment risk) to allow for customized exploration of employee insights.

-Support Data-Driven HR Decisions Through Clear Visualizations ➤ To build a visually intuitive and interactive dashboard that makes it easy to spot trends, compare groups, and make strategic HR decisions.
+Support Data-Driven HR Decisions Through Clear Visualizations.
+  - To build a visually intuitive and interactive dashboard that makes it easy to spot trends, compare groups, and make strategic HR decisions.

 ## Data Cleaning & Preparation